l-manoj/core-webapis/README.md

 --layer of filesystems
 --manifest file
 --appconfig file(which tells how the layers will come together to be a working app)
+On Linux, images are stored in storage driver
+On Windows, image are stored at C:/ProgramData/Docker/WindowsFilter

 docker system info
 docker image pull redis